 If you have been involved in a rear-end collision, seek medical attention as needed and then make Wooten, Kimbrough, Damaso & Dennis P.A. your next call.
 We will walk you through the correct information to provide to your insurance company and the next steps to ensure that you preserve your right to file a claim for the accident.
 You should not be stuck with the financial responsibility of a rear-end collision that you didn’t cause and could not avoid.
 We will fight for compensation to help you get back on your feet after such an accident, using our winning strategy that has helped countless clients to do the same.

-To learn how we might be able to help you, reach out to the premier Florida car accident lawyers at Wooten, Kimbrough, Damaso & Dennis P.A.
+To learn how we might be able to help you, reach out to the premier Orlando car accident lawyers at Wooten, Kimbrough, Damaso & Dennis P.A.
 Call (407) 843-7060 or contact us online for a free consultation today.